Trump blasts 'badly failing presidential candidate' Kamala Harris over boycott of forum

 TAMMY BRUCE SLAMS HILLARY CLINTON FOR HER COMMENTS AT ELIJAH CUMMINGS' FUNERAL

-Harris added, that instead of attending the forum, she would “host students from all campuses as well as the broader Columbia community to come and discuss this critical issue that I’ve worked on for my entire career.”

-Harris was among 10 Democrats expected to attend the forum.
+Harris was among 10 Democratic presidential hopefuls expected to attend the forum.

 “Donald Trump is a lawless President,” Harris continued.
 “Not only does he circumvent the laws of our country and the principles of our Constitution, but there is nothing in his career that is about justice, for justice, or in celebration of justice.”

-Harris, though, was a supporter of the Trump criminal justice reform legislation, which received bipartisan support before Trump signed it into law.
+Harris, though, supported the First Step legislation, which received bipartisan support.

+Later Saturday, Harris hit back on Twitter: "My whole life I've fought for justice and for the people — something you'd know nothing about.
+The only part of criminal justice you can claim credit for is the “criminal” part."
-Harris has come under fire for her own record on criminal justice reform.

-In her run for the White House, her campaign has consistently touted the progressive aspects of her career as district attorney and later attorney general of California, which include introducing a proposal for nationwide bail reform, as well as legalizing marijuana, which is a part of her comprehensive criminal justice reform agenda if she is elected president in 2020.
+The senator has come under fire for her own record on criminal justice reform.
+Her campaign has consistently touted the progressive aspects of her career as district attorney and later attorney general of California, which include introducing a proposal for nationwide bail reform, as well as legalizing marijuana, which is a part of her comprehensive criminal justice reform agenda if she is elected president in 2020.

-As of mid-week, Harris was polling behind former Vice President Joe Biden, the top contender for the 2020 Democratic nomination, by nearly 22 points, with only 5.3 percentage points, according to RealClear Politics.
+As of mid-week, polls showed Harris behind former Vice President Joe Biden, the top contender for the 2020 Democratic nomination, by nearly 22 points, drawing only 5.3 percent support, according to RealClear Politics.

 CLICK HERE FOR THE FOX NEWS APP

-A recent Fox News Poll also showed Harris with support from 5 percent of respondents.
+A recent Fox News poll also showed Harris with 5 percent support in the race.

 Fox News’ Vandana Rambaran contributed to this report.